How To Sew Your Own Clothes

 Two other important variables when it comes to choosing a fabric are weight and material.
 Consider the garment you’re making and what you’ll want from your fabric.
 For example, lightweight fabrics like cotton batiste or handkerchief linen are semi-transparent (requiring a lining), though they tend to hold a press better.
 Chambray or seersucker are both medium-weight and are good choices for tops or dresses.
 Hard-wearing denims and cotton canvas are more suitable for jackets, trousers, or tote bags.

 These are just a few of the many options.
-To learn even more about different fabrics, check out the sustainable fabrics 101 guide.
+To learn even more about different fabrics, check out our sustainable fabrics 101 guide.

 Wash your fabric.
 As most fabric shrinks, you’ll want to wash yours before beginning to sew (wash and dry the fabric in the same way you intend to treat the finished garment).
 If it wrinkles, simply give it a quick press, using the appropriate settings on your iron.